nexiality/documentation/commands/desktop/typeAppendTextBox(name,text1,text2,text3,text4).md

 - This command is to append the text already exist in the text box.
 Meaning this command will not clear existing text but append the new text to the end.
 - The first parameters is the required  `name` is the actual `label name`  of the control displayed in the Application.
 - The second parameter is the required text to be append to the existing Test.
-- The remaining parameters are optional and can used used to send the keys after text is entered intoTextBox.
+- The remaining parameters are optional and can used to send the keys after text is entered intoTextBox.
 - The command will return pass if successful or else fail otherwise with error.

 ### Parameters